michanN/global-terrorism-eda/README.md

     1. Number of attacks
     2. Casualties
     3. Successful/failed attacks
-3. Which type of attack is most common as well as most effective with regards to the number of casualties?
+3. Which type of attack has been the most common and killed most people over the years?

 ## File Descriptions <a name="files"></a>
 The following are the files available in this repository: